 - The pervious area above an underground storage tank is counted as pervious.
 It shall not be counted as impervious in the BUA calculation.

 4.2 Setbacks: Setback requirements from property lines are established in these Guidelines and by Specific Site Zoning and are subject to public utility easements, drainage easements, landscape easements and rights-of-way.
 All front setbacks noted are from road rights of way, not curbs.
-No part of the home including front steps may encroach on a setback, with the exception that the eaves may extend up to one foot across a side yard setback.
-Foundation and walls must not encroach across the setback.
-Driveways, patios and sidewalks may encroach on a setback and a fence may be placed along a property line.
+No part of the home including front steps may encroach on a setback, with the exception of (1) the eaves may extend up to one foot across a side yard setback, and (2) Brick veneer foundation wall no taller than the top of the ground floor may extend up to 5 inches across a side yard setback.
+Driveways, patios, and sidewalks may encroach on a setback and a fence may be placed along a property line.
 All homes must meet minimum setback requirements, as set forth in the recorded plat, deed restrictions, governmental regulations, and as follows:

 - All “Charleston” styled lots (lots numbered 131-525) shall comply with minimum setback requirements as follows (where build-to is stated, the front setback of the residence shall be built to the specified dimension from the property line.
 On lots 438 to 465, the front setback line is also the required build-to line.):